talkable/talkable-docs/README.md

 > [!TIP]
 >
-> - Use ChatGPT to adjust existing or add new rules.
-Ask for `nginx redirection rules`.
->
-> - Avoid creating the rules by operating on something except paths (like protocols and hostnames).
-The best way is to manipulate paths only.
+> Avoid creating rules that manipulate anything other than paths (such as protocols and hostnames).
+The best approach is to modify paths only.

 ## Troubleshooting